blankkywired/blankkywired/README.md

 ###

-<p align="left">- Self-taught IT student<br>- 📚 I'm currently learning python and logic programming<br>- ⚡ in my spare time I like to study cybersec</p>
+<p align="left">- Self-taught IT student<br>- 📚 I'm currently learning python and logic programming<br>- ⚡ in my free time I like to study cybersec</p>

 ###